 You can make an equilateral triangle with 3 Technic beams of the same length.

 Add a 2nd equilateral triangle to it to create a 120 degree angle:

 To transfer the rotation from one axle to another, LEGO parts with cross-shaped holes are needed.
 Below is one idea for making 120 degree cranks of length 4.
 The white and yellow 3-hole beams have a tight fit, but the resulting crank is sturdy.
-NOTE: The tight fit of the 3-hole beams changes the 120 degree angle slightly, which can be avoided by filing slightly the end of the 3 hole beams where they press against the gray beams.
+NOTE: The tight fit of the 3-hole beams increases the 120 degree angle slightly, which doesn't impact walking performance much but can be avoided by filing slightly the end of the 3 hole beams where they press against the gray beams.

 Below shows how to orient the 3x7 bent beams to ensure all three cranks are 120 degrees out of phase:

 Below is a video of a 12-legged version of Strider using this crank: